 This one is self explanatory.

-I've seen so much people focusing on keeping their body warm and ending up neglecting their head completely.
+So many people focus on keeping their body warm and end up neglecting their head completely.